aserper/AudioBookRequest/docs/content/docs/concepts/environment-variables.md

 ### Migration Issues

-Database migrations are now fully compatible with both SQLite and PostgreSQL.
+Database migrations are compatible with both SQLite and PostgreSQL.
 Migrations run automatically in most cases, but can be run manually if needed:

 ```bash
 # Apply all pending migrations (rarely needed)